Understand the class syllabus

 - The study area should be free of distractions.
-You may need to find a different place other than the dorm room.
-If you must study in the dorm room, turn off the TV or stereo.
+You may need to find a different place other than your residence hall room.
+If you must study in your room, turn off the TV or stereo.
 Turn off your cell phone.
 Post a do not disturb sign on your door.

 - Don't get too comfortable.
 Lying on the bed would not be a good idea if you have trouble staying awake when you study.